bjlkeng/bjlkeng.github.io/source/posts/a-first-post.rst

   Nikola to be a good match because it supports IPython Notebooks out of the box (as opposed to Jekyll which required some fiddling), and seemd to have a reasonably simple setup.
-The really interesting line from the `documentation <https://getnikola.com/handbook.html#getting-more-themes>`_ is this quote: ``"DON'T READ THIS MANUAL.
-IF YOU NEED TO READ IT I FAILED, JUST USE THE THING."`` Exactly the sentiment I was going for.
+The really interesting line from the `documentation <https://getnikola.com/handbook.html#getting-more-themes>`_ is this quote: ``DON'T READ THIS MANUAL.
+IF YOU NEED TO READ IT I FAILED, JUST USE THE THING.`` Exactly the sentiment I was going for.

 |br| `Bootstrap3 <https://themes.getnikola.com/#bootstrap3>`_ theme and `Readable <bhttp://bootswatch.com/readable/>`_ Bootstrap theme.